 We will retain your personal data only as long as you have a user account on the Alumni Site.
 If you decide to delete your user account, we will retain your data for 60 days before permanently deleting the data, unless legally required to retain the information for a longer period of time.

 You can exercise any of these rights or ask any questions by contacting us at:

 Sullivan & Cromwell LLP

 New York, NY 10004

 Rights regarding personal information for California residents

-Pursuant to the California Consumer Privacy Act (CCPA), California residents receive certain rights with respect to their personal information, as described below.
+Pursuant to the California Consumer Privacy Act (CCPA), as amended by the California Privacy Rights Act (CPRA), California residents receive certain rights with respect to their personal information, as described below.
 These rights are not absolute and are subject to certain exceptions more fully set forth in the CCPA.
 California residents have the right not to receive discriminatory treatment from us for the exercise of the privacy rights conferred by the CCPA.

 Right to know about personal information collected, disclosed, or sold

 Each California resident has the right to request, subject to certain exceptions described in the CCPA, that we disclose to that resident: